 Like anything else in your business, you need to shop around—and not just for the best rewards and bonuses that suit your needs.
 As a business owner, you know how important it is to read the fine print.
 So study the terms and conditions for all fees and penalties.
 Factor those into your decision.

 Most importantly, none of these savings will matter if you don’t pay your balance in full and on time.
-Taking advantage of a month-long float and a raft of perks will be canceled out by the interest payments you’ll shell out—when that cash should be re-invested in your business.
+Taking advantage of saving money for a month by using a credit card to make purchases will be canceled out by the interest payments you’ll have to pay if your balance isn’t paid on time.
+So pay your balance instead of wasting useful money on high-interest payments.